Green Remodeling: Good for You, the Planet, and Your Wallet

 “You don’t have to do a lot to make a big difference,” explained John Shipman from Build It Green.
 The non-profit developed the GreenPoint Rated label to help and reward homeowners and builders for sustainable construction and sustainable home renovations.

 Sweeten lays out how to apply a “green” renovation in your own home.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free.

 Why should you do a sustainable home renovation?